davidc6/exploring_rust/rust-notes/concurrency/atomics.md

 For instance, one thread writes to one the another variable, a different thread might see this operation order in reverse.

+## Summary

+### Load / Store

+- `fn load(&self, ordering: Ordering) -> i32`
+- `fn store(&self, value: i32, ordering: Ordering)`

+#### Fetch (and modify)

+Operations that fetch the current value and modify it returing the previous value.

+Fetch (and modify).

+- `fn fetch_add(&self, value: i23, ordering Ordering) -> i32` - fetch the value,
+add to the new value, return old value.
+- `fn swap(&self, value: i32, ordering: Ordering) -> i32` - fetch the value, replace
+with the new value, return the old value.
+- `fn compare_exchange(&self, expected: i32, new: i32, success_order: Ordering, failure_order:
+Ordering) -> Result<i32, i32>` - check if the current value is the expected value and replace it with the new value if that's the case using success Ordering.
+It will return the previous value.
+- `fn compare_exchange_weak(&self, expected: i32, new: i32, success_order: Ordering,
+failure_order: Ordering) -> i32` - can result in a failure (even when value are equal) and result in a more efficiet code on some platforms.